 - Psi is also a strong boost in effectiveness thanks to Inner Fire and Psi items.
 Ready For Anything lets you use a Psi ability while still Overwatching as well.

-- The GSGT perk is very flexible:
+- The GSGT perk is also very flexible:

 - Grit increases the Medic's survivability by a lot and can create an effective offtank with platings and Psi Defender.